humbertoragazzini/halftoneshading/README.md

 # Halftone MiniProject - Humberto Ragazzini

-This project has a cool effect done with a custom vertex/fragment shader called halftone all this is done with pure THREEJS: [Particles morphing](https://humbertoragazzini.github.io/halftoneshading/)
+This project has a cool effect done with a custom vertex/fragment shader called halftone all this is done with pure THREEJS: [halftoneshading](https://humbertoragazzini.github.io/halftoneshading/)

 # **Frameworks and Tecnologies**